guardian/cq-source-image-packages/README.md

 ```bash
 make run
 ```
-4. Checking the [log](cloudquery.log) and the output in the destination SQLite database.
+4. Check the [log](cloudquery.log) and the output in the destination SQLite database.

 Then, to release a new version:
 1. Run `git tag v1.0.0` to create a new tag for the release (replace `v1.0.0` with the new version number)
 2. Run `git push origin v1.0.0` to push the tag to GitHub

 Once the tag is pushed, a new GitHub Actions workflow will be triggered to build the release binaries.

-## TODO / to add